 "But you only bought a strawberry-in-snow.
 That doesn't cost very much."

 She shrugged.
 "Consider it a reward for excellent service."

 Jamie was almost beaming.
 Indescribably beautiful, funny and generous?
 She had to be an angel.

 Or a princess.

-The smile slowly vanished.
-There was no way the Princess of Amorado was standing in his grandparents' shop at this exact moment, right?
+His smile slowly vanished.
+The Princess of Amorado wasn't standing in his grandparents' shop at this exact moment, right?

 "Oh, uh," Jamie said, now finding incredible difficulty in maintaining eye contact.
 "Thank you.
 For being here and choosing this store.
 I mean, thank you for the very kind thing.
 The medallion.
 You didn't have to, but you did, and I like yo-that you did."

 "She's in here, Your Grace!"

 Before Jamie was able to confirm whether he just embarrassed himself in front of a member of the royal family, his gaze was forced to the entrance of the shop.
 The sudden yell came from a knight who was presently holding the door open.
 A moment later, Queen Mary Faraday stormed past him and into the shop.

 "Caitlin!
 Do you have any idea how long I've been looking for you?"
 The Queen almost yelled.

 "Because this part of the city is well known for being a den of crime and violence."
 The Princess said, casually taking a bite of the strawberry in snow.

 "That's enough out of you, young lady!"
 Standing in front of her daughter, only a few feet away from Jamie, the Queen may as well have been a colossus spewing fire.
 "I know you took my King's Medallion, and you're going to give it back to me this instant!"

 The Princess somehow acquired a spoon and began eating her dessert.
 "I would if I had a King's Medallion on my person, which I don't," She said.
 "So I'm afraid I can't."

 "You," The Queen's gaze snapped to Jamie.
 "Did you see her with a King's Medallion?"